Website icon Xpert.Digital

 • Portugal – 12.26 billion euros

-India's most important export country in 2022 is the USA, with a share of around 17.7 percent of exports.
-The United Arab Emirates is India's second most important trading partner with an export share of around 6.9 percent in 2022.
+India's most important export market in 2022 was the USA, accounting for approximately 17.7 percent of exports.
+The United Arab Emirates was India's second most important trading partner, with an export share of around 6.9 percent in 2022.

 • Netherlands – 4.09 in %